apache/metron/metron-deployment/vagrant/full-dev-platform/README.md

  - Python 2.7.11
  - Maven 3.3.9

-#### OS X
+#### macOS

-Any platform that supports these tools is suitable, but the following instructions cover installation on Mac OS X.  The easiest means of installing these tools on a Mac is to use the excellent [Homebrew](http://brew.sh/) project.
+Any platform that supports these tools is suitable, but the following instructions cover installation on macOS.
+The easiest means of installing these tools on a Mac is to use the excellent [Homebrew](http://brew.sh/) project.

 1. Install Homebrew by following the instructions at [Homebrew](http://brew.sh/).